Speak to a qualified cancer nurse

 For some people, the cancer goes away with treatment.
 Other people will have ongoing treatment to manage symptoms.
 You are likely to feel a range of emotions about having pancreatic cancer.
 Talk to your treatment team if you are finding it hard to manage your emotions.
 Cancer Council 13 11 20 can also provide you with some strategies for coping with the emotional and practical aspects of living with pancreatic cancer.

-Many people diagnosed with pancreatic cancer think about what will happen if or when the disease progresses.
+Many people diagnosed with pancreatic cancer think about what will happen to them if or when the disease progresses.
 You may question how much more time you have to live and begin going over your life and what it has meant for you.
-These thoughts are natural.
+These thoughts are natural in this situation.

 Being told that you have advanced cancer may bring up different emotions and reactions.
 You may not know what to say or think; you may feel sadness, anger, disbelief or fear.
 There is no right or wrong way to react.
 Give yourself time to take in what is happening and accept that some days will be easier than others.